kubeflow/kubeflow/docs/gke/iap.md

 ks param set ${CORE_NAME} jupyterHubAuthenticator iap ks apply ${ENV} -c ${CORE_NAME}
 ```
+	* For ENDPOINT you can pick whatever name you want (that you haven't already used) to access your jupyter deployment.
+		* You will access Jupyter at `http://${ENDPOINT}.endpoints.${PROJECT}.cloud.goog`
+    * The above commands configure JupyterHub to run with NGINX in a side car
+    * We rely on NGINX to perform JWT validation and reject any external traffic which didn't pass through IAP
+    * NGINX gets its configuration using [Cloud Endpoints](https://cloud.google.com/endpoints/docs/) which is configured below
-	* We need to deploy JupyterHub with the ESP sidecar before we create the ingress because the readiness probe
+	* **Important** We need to deploy JupyterHub with the NGINX sidecar before we create the K8s ingress (see below) because the readiness probe
-	  determines the path for the HTTP health check created by Ingress
+	  determines the path for the HTTP health check created by ingress
 		* Since we don't know the SERVICE_VERSION we just use a blank value.

-Deploy the K8s resources for IAP
+Create a K8s ingress to allow JupyterHub to be accessed externally

 ```
 JUPYTER_IAP_INGRESS_NAME=<Pick a name for your new component>